A General Theory of Liquidity Provisioning for Prediction Markets: Liquidity provisioning protocol for prediction markets

 \subsection{Ensuring no liability}

-To capture no-liability, we require that the amount LP $i$ owes the market maker of each security should be nonpositive.
-Given the cost function $C$ for LP $i$, we must ask $i$ to deposit some assets $\x\in\reals^n_{\geq 0}$, therefore setting its liability to $\q^i=-\x$, so that $C(\q) = C(\q^i)$ implies $\q \preceq 0$ for all possible future states $\q$.
+To capture the \emph{no-liability condition}, we require that each LP $i$ should never owe the market maker shares of any security.
+When entering the market, LP $i$ is required to deposit some assets $\x\in\reals^n_{\geq 0}$ according to its cost function $C_i$ and the current overall liability.
+We consider LP $i$'s liability to be $\q^i=-\x$ where $\q^i$ is chosen so that $C_i(\q)$ implies $\q \preceq 0$ for all possible future states $\q$.